Professional Development Conference

 Historical List of PDC Award Recipients

 The Sharvelle award recognizes Extension Specialists who have served the people of Indiana by demonstrating a high degree of proficiency and professionalism during their careers, along with a track record of excellence in Extension programming.
 The Sharvelle Award is given each year in memory of Eric G. Sharvelle, who was a Purdue professor of botany and plant pathology from 1946 to 1975.
 The award was established in 1985 by Dr. Derek and Sybil Sharvelle of Battle Ground, Ind.
-Please review the criteria below and consider nominating a deserving Specialist:
+Please review the criteria below and consider nominating a deserving Specialist by October 1:

 Guidelines